 7. Hanging Bridge at Nesher Park

 Located in the city of Nesher in Haifa District, the Nesher Park offers amenities such as picnic tables, playgrounds, trails, and an observation post.
 But the highlight is easily the narrow steel suspension bridge that runs along the treetops on Uri’s Trail.
-The hanging bridge hovers above the ravine cut by a seasonal river and stands 70 meters (230 feet) above the ground, which may pose a challenge for acrophobics.
+The hanging bridge measures 70 meters (230 feet) long and hovers high above the ravine cut by a seasonal river, which may pose a challenge for acrophobics.
 But if you are not of the faint of heart, you will be able to cross the bridge, stop for a while, and take in the scenic views of the park, the mountains, and the bay.

 The bridge lies along the hiking trail leading through a forest of many trees: Israeli oaks, pine trees, Greek strawberry trees, and Mediterranean shrubs before arriving at the recreational area.